Trusted WordPress tutorials, when you need them most.

 Pros of Restrict Content Pro:

-• The plugin offers a WooCommerce integration, allowing you to restrict who can buy products from your online store based on membership levels.
+• The plugin offers WooCommerce integration, allowing you to restrict product purchases based on membership levels.

-• You can offer free trials to boost sales.
+• The Pro version allows you to offer free trials to help boost sales.

 Cons of Restrict Content Pro:

-• Lots of the more advanced features like content dripping, free trials, and detailed reports are only available in the Pro version.
+• Many advanced features like content dripping, free trials, and detailed reports are only available in the Pro version.

-Why We Recommend Restrict Content Pro: This tool offers a comprehensive customer dashboard that allows users to make changes to memberships.
+Why We Recommend Restrict Content Pro: This tool offers a great customer dashboard that allows users to easily manage their own memberships.
 We also like that it integrates with WooCommerce, making it perfect for online stores.

 Pricing: Restrict Content Pro starts from $99 per year.
 There is also a free version, but it doesn’t include advanced features like analytics and support for discount codes.